 7. Cayenne peppers and chilli

 Nothing packs a spicier punch more than cayenne peppers.
 With a smattering of this red-hot spice – especially in powder form – your Indian-based meat dishes, roast vegetables, soups and nuts will deliver a fiery yet delicious wallop to your taste-buds.
 Likewise, chilli in various forms (fresh, dried ground or flakes) can just as easily put the “zing” back in “amazing” when added to your food.
 Both cayenne peppers and chilli are pretty effective detoxicants, as they help to remove waste products from your body.
 They also aid the digestive system by stimulating gastric juices which helps the body to metabolise food and toxins.
-Guess the phrase “feel the burn” doesn’t only apply to exercising!8.
-Cinnamon
+Guess the phrase “feel the burn” doesn’t only apply to exercising!

 Cinnamon isn’t only used on pancakes anymore.
 Known for its earthy flavour, this spice is mostly used in baking.
 But in Turkish and Middle Eastern cooking, it’s used to flavour chicken and lamb dishes.
 Other meals you can use cinnamon on include cottage pie, stewed fruit, curries and bolognese sauce.
-The benefits of cinnamon are practically endless: from containing anti-inflammatory properties to raising HDL cholesterol (the good kind) in the body, there’s no doubt that cinnamon is a much healthier substitute for salt.9.
-Oregano
+The benefits of cinnamon are practically endless: from containing anti-inflammatory properties to raising HDL cholesterol (the good kind) in the body, there’s no doubt that cinnamon is a much healthier substitute for salt.

 The leaves of this Mediterranean herb can be chopped or added whole to give your food a warm yet strong flavour.
 According to Medical News Today, research shows that oregano contains the active ingredient known as beta-caryophyllin (E-BCP), which may help treat disorders such as osteoporosis and arteriosclerosis.
 To bolden your meat or chicken dishes, give the oregano a go by sprinkling it on top.
 You can also use it in marinades, spaghetti bolognese and breads to get that herby essence.
-Remember to start with a small amount at first as you cook – too much oregano can make your food bitter.10.
-Onion and garlic
+Remember to start with a small amount at first as you cook – too much oregano can make your food bitter.

 Read more: Trust us, you need to try this 15-minute garlic, rocket and lemon pasta